cyclic-software/www/content/posts/managing-service-account-credentials-json-files.md

 # tldr

-1) Don't store account secrets in git unless you want to start crypto mining for someone else.
+1) Don't store account secrets in git unless you want to let everyone crypto mine on your server.
-1) If environment variables are too small for your needs consider using an encrypted secure file.
+1) If you hit size limits on environment variables, consider using an encrypted secure file.
 1) Have a good time.
 Coding is fun.